lu-jeremy/stlvp/README.md

 # Neural Signal Temporal Logic Vision Planner (STLVP)

 ## Overview
 This codebase implements the neural STLVP, which is the first framework to integrate signal temporal logic computation graphs (STLCG) for end-to-end visual navigation in robotics.
-STLVP reduces sample complexity in supervised learning, non-convex optimization problems and is proven to work more efficiently than solely optimal policy optimization.
+STLVP reduces sample complexity in supervised learning, non-convex optimization problems and is proven to work more efficiently than just optimal policy optimization.

 Two pipelines are proposed:
   1) The vision pipeline leverages DeepLabV3, StableDiffusion, and MobileViT to propose semantically-segmented subgoals in pixel space and subsequently satisfy STL robustness in latent space.